-The function edited in the Baseline Mode is always named \$bgX, where X is the index of the dataset.
+The function edited in the Baseline Mode is always named BbqX, where X is the index of the dataset.

-Values of the function parameters (e.g. %fun.a0) and pseudo-parameters Center, Height, FWHM, IB and Area (e.g. %fun.Area) can also be used.
-IB stands for Integral Breadth - width of rectangle with the same area and height as the peak, in other words Area/Height.
-Not all functions have pseudo-parameters.
+Values of the function parameters (e.g. %fun.a0) and pseudo-parameters Center, Height, FWHM and Area (e.g. %fun.Area) can also be used.
+Pseudo-parameters are supported only by functions, which know how to calculate these properties.

-It is also possible to calculate some properties of %functions:
+It is also possible to calculate some properties of % functions:

-- %f.numarea(x1, x2, n) gives area integrated numerically from x1 to x2 using trapezoidal rule with n equal steps. - %f.findx (x1, x2, y) finds x in interval (x1, x2) such that %f(x)=y using bisection method combined with Newton-Raphson method.
-It is a requirement that %f(x1) < y < %f(x2). - %f.extremum(x1, x2) finds x in interval (x1, x2) such that %f'(x)=0 using bisection method.
-It is a requirement that %f'(x1) and %f'(x2) have different signs.
+- f.numarea(x1, x2, n) gives area integrated numerically from x1 to x2 using trapezoidal rule with n equal steps. - f.findx(x1, x2, y) finds x in interval (x1, x2) such that f(x)=y using bisection method combined with Newton-Raphson method.
+It is a requirement that f(x1) < y < f(x2). - f.extremum(x1, x2) finds x in interval (x1, x2) such that f'(x)=0 using bisection method.
+It is a requirement that f'(x1) and f'(x2) have different signs.